Non-strict singularity of optimal Sobolev embeddings: Preliminaries

 where the functional $\|\cdot\|_{X(\RR, \mu)}$ is defined as

 It is a Banach space (in particular, $\|\cdot\|_{X(\RR, \mu)}$ is a norm on $X(\RR, \mu)$), and the functions from $X(\RR, \mu)$ are finite $\mu$-a.e.
-An \riSp{} always contains simple functions.
+An r.i.\ space always contains simple functions.
 By a simple function, we mean a (finite) linear combination of characteristic functions of sets of finite measure.